English (ENGL)

 ENGL 238 Black Writers in the United States: A Survey (3 credits)

 Prerequisite(s): ENGL 110, ENGL 111, ENGL 113, ENGL 114, WRIT 106 or HONP 101.
 Black writers in the United States from Colonial times to the present.
-Meets World Cultures Requirement.
+Satisfies SEEDS Literary and Artistic Analysis student learning outcome in alignment with Educated Citizenry value.
+Meets World Cultures graduation requirement.

 ENGL 239 Social Protest Literature in America (3 credits)